carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - All subnets in a default VPC have a route out to the internet.
   - Each EC2 instance has both a public and private IP address.
   - If you delete a default VPC, you can recover it now.
 Try not to delete it.
-- VPC’s consist of an Internet gateway or virtual private gateway, subnets, route tables, network access control lists and security groups.
-  - A subnet is a range of IP addresses within your VPC.
-    - A subnet can not span multiple availability zones.
-However an AZ can have multiple subnets.
-    - VPC IP Ranges
-      - Amazon don’t allow /8 prefix as it is too large — the largest they allow is /16
-      - Amazon always reserve 5 IP addresses within your subnets (First 4 IPs and the last IP): Network Address, Router Address, DNS Server Address, Broadcast address and 1 more for future use.
-  - You can only have one internet gateway in your VPC
-  - When we create a VPC
-    - Created by default: a Route Table, Network Access Control List and Security Group.
-    - No created by default: Subnets and Internet gateway
 - Auto assigning a public IP Address is turned off by default, this will need to be updated if you want a public subnet.
 - You are not charged for using a VPC, however you are charged for the components used within it e.g. gateway, traffic monitoring etc.
 - One way to save costs when it comes to networking is to use private IP addresses instead of public IP addresses as they utilise the AWS Backbone network.